Greenhouse gas emission statistics - air emissions accounts

 Analysis by economic activity

 Annual air emissions accounts offer a detailed analysis by 64 emitting industries (classified by NACE) as well as households as defined and classified within national accounts.
-For the purpose of this article these 64 industries have been further aggregated to six groupings.
+For the purpose of this article these 64 industries have been further aggregated into six groupings.

 In most activities carbon dioxide was the most emitted greenhouse gas.
 Agriculture, forestry and fishing and mining and quarrying were the only activities where emissions of methane and nitrous oxide (expressed in CO2 equivalents) were greater than those of carbon dioxide (Figure 2).